ek9/generator-license-cc/README.md

 - `CC-BY-NC-SA-4.0` [Cretive Commons Attribution Non Commercial Share Alike 4.0 License][15]
 - `CC-BY-NC-ND-4.0` [Cretive Commons Attribution Non Commercial No Deriveratives 4.0][16]

+Alternatively, you can pick [CC0 Public Domain 1.0][17] to waive all copyright.

 ### Getting To Know Yeoman

  * Yeoman has a heart of gold.